Home / Family Fun by Season / Winter Family Fun Guide / Celebrate Black History Month Around the Main Line

 Black History Month Activities Around the Greater Main Line Region

 Want to find ways to participate in Black History Month with your family?
-We’ve curated a list of events, presentations, and community activities throughout the month of February, to enrich your family’s understanding of Black culture and history.
+We’ve curated a list of events, presentations, and community activities throughout the month of February, to further enrich your family’s understanding of Black culture and history.

 History Maker Saturdays & Storytelling Sundays

-Saturdays and Sundays in February, from 11 am – 3 pm
+Saturdays and Sundays in February, from 11 am–3 pm

 Harriet Movie Screening